vitamino/gattica/README.md

 Version history
 ---------------
+### 1.3.4
+  * Fixed a bug that prevented users from using GZIP to get metrics and segments.

 ### 1.3.1 & 1.3.2
   * Always use high precision for sampled data + fix the export to CSV method.